 The listed items were only a fraction of what I had available.
 You can get a small taste from the WordPress blog I set up, also called Panchromatica Designs, although all the Etsy links are of course broken.

 I closed the business to concentrate on my own work, but still have all the files.
-I’m intending to sell a selection of images here, but only as part of a wider strategy focussing on B2B.
+I’m intending to sell a selection of these vintage illustrations here, but only as part of a wider strategy focussing on B2B.
 Images I sold through Etsy were used in locations as varied as pubs, escape rooms and even tattoo parlours.
 The range I have is equally suitable for B&Bs, guest houses, reception areas or any public facing area.

 Items listed here will be for sale at retail prices, but the wider range will be available on wholesale terms.
 I will have a wholesale price list and line sheet available soon.
-If you think I can help you in the meantime please get in touch.
+If you think I can help you in the meantime, please get in touch.

 I used to have an online business selling reproductions of vintage illustrations such as maps, posters, Japanese prints and a huge variety of other materials.
 I gave this up to concentrate on my own work, but still have thousands of scanned images available.
 This post is simply putting down a marker for the future for anyone looking for vintage illustrations.
 I’m slowly going to add a selection to the site, but in the meantime I’m happy to talk about providing images for interiors and similar.
 In the past I know they have been used in bars and cafés, escape rooms, even tattoo parlours, but they are equally suitable for B&Bs, guest houses, reception areas or any public facing area.
 You give me a theme and I almost certainly meet your requirements.